Typhoon Surigae (2021): Meteorological history

 Satellite loop of Typhoon Surigae when it was rapidly intensifying prior to its peak intensity while approaching the Philippines on April 17.

 A strong rainband along the depression's northern semicircle became prominent and coalesced around a robust and developing central dense overcast.
 At 18:00 UTC on the same day, the JMA upgraded the system to a tropical storm and named it Surigae.
+(Note: The name Surigae (Korean: 수리개, [sʰuɾiɡɛ]) was contributed by North Korea and refers to the black kite (Milvus migrans) in the Hamgyŏng dialect.)
 Surigae was also upgraded to a tropical storm by the JTWC in the early hours of April 14, as the system progressed westward in the Philippine Sea.
 The storm continued to move slowly, remaining nearly stationary on April 14 – as it gradually intensified.
 Surigae's convective activity was initially displaced to the west of its center of circulation, though additional rainbands and thunderstorm development later covered the central vortex.
 On April 15, the JMA upgraded Surigae to a severe tropical storm as it moved closer to the island nation of Palau.
 A formative eye became apparent on microwave satellite imagery later that day.

 By April 16, Surigae strengthened to a typhoon just north of Palau, making it the first typhoon of the 2021 Pacific typhoon season.
 The typhoon's convective activity had become tightly wound around its center, indicating additional strengthening.
 On April 16 at 03:00 UTC, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) gave the storm the local name Bising as it entered the Philippine Area of Responsibility.
 The system's eye became apparent through the central overcast, preceding a period of rapid intensification as Surigae progressed west-northwestward through a conducive environment.
 Surigae's central dense overcast became colder and better-organized, with a well-defined ring of very cold cloud tops encircling a 26 km diameter eye.
 Concurrently, an approaching trough produced a gap in the subtropical ridge of high pressure to the north, causing Surigae to slowly curve northwest as it quickly strengthened.